-The 2013 HGTV Dream Home is a two-story home plus a full garage and playroom.
-The main floor is elevated, to protect against flood damage, a prudent choice for any home on a barrier island.
-You can see the actual Dream Home floor plan on the HGTV website.
+The 2013 HGTV Dream Home is a two-story home with a full garage and separate playroom.
+The main floor is elevated to protect against flood damage, a prudent choice for any home on a barrier island.

-The 2013 Dream Home is designed to help the owner enjoy the great outdoors, with a lovely front porch and a wrap-around deck.
+The 2013 Dream Home is designed to encourage its owner to enjoy the great outdoors, with a lovely front porch and a wrap-around deck.
 If your vision of a true Southern home includes rocking chairs and porch swings, the Dream Home will satisfy.

 The main floor of the home includes a gourmet kitchen with a separate pantry, the laundry room, a dining room that's open to the kitchen (perfect for entertaining), the master bedroom suite including a large bathroom, and a great room to spend time with friends and family.